The identity of the lone woman scientist in this 1971 photo was a mystery. Then Twitter cracked the case

 "They let me do that," she said with a laugh.

 Now, Huff focuses on being a grandmother, driving around in her convertible and taking belly dancing classes.
-She's had a love for dance she's had her whole life.
+She's had a love for dance her whole life.

 "Always have a Plan B where you can go to your happy place," she said.
 "It relieves me of stress and worry, it's good exercise and I think it helps people lead a better life."